shieldgenerator7/Ersatzica/World/MagicItems.md

 Deer

-A pair of antlers that show a peron’s or an object’s true nature when one views it through this pair of antlers into a reflective surface, especially a pool of water.
+A pair of antlers that show a person’s or an object’s true nature when one views it through this pair of antlers.
+Often used with a reflective surface, especially a pool of water, so the user can see themselves.

 # Sash of Soofawkoo